SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 My final recommendation for sushi restaurants in San Francisco is in North Beach.
 It's one of the few options in this district, so you will find that it's often busy.

-Some of my favorite items here include the Bincho Jalapeno Sashimi, Fire Balls, and the California Dinner (which includes rolls, Teriyaki, and a tempura dish).
+Some of my favorite items here include the Bincho Jalapeño Sashimi, Fire Balls, and the California Dinner (which includes rolls, teriyaki, and a tempura dish).

 745 Columbus Avenue (North Beach district)